Our philosophy in practice

 We also incorporate positive psychology in our education programs.

 Based on Professor Martin Seligman’s research, positive psychology focuses on using individual strengths to support individual wellbeing, positive relationships and positive organisations.
-We adopt the PERMAH model, which was created by Dr Michelle McQuaid here in Australia.
+We adopt the PERMAH model, which was created by Dr Peggy Kern and Dr Michelle McQuaid here in Australia.

 There are six pillars to each person’s wellbeing.
 By actively focusing on one or more pillars of wellbeing, we can support our own psychological and physical wellbeing, and through this support the wellbeing of those around us.